-An employee who believes that he or she has been subjected to any form of unlawful harassment should promptly make a complaint, preferable written, to the Executive Officer, or if it involves the Executive Officer, to the Chair of the Commission.
-Complaints should be specific and should include the names of individuals involved and the names of any witnesses.
-LAFCO will immediately undertake an effective, thorough and objective investigation and attempt to resolve the situation.
-LAFCO will maintain confidentiality to the extent possible.
-If LAFCO determines that unlawful harassment has occurred, effective remedial action will be taken commensurate with the severity of the offense, up to and including termination.
+Complaints should be specific and include the names of individuals involved and names of any witnesses.
+Individuals making such complaints must report the facts as accurately and as completely as possible.
+Every reported complaint of harassment, discrimination, and retaliation is taken seriously by OC LAFCO.
+Every reported complaint, including allegations of misconduct, will be investigated thoroughly and promptly by impartial and qualified personnel.
+OC LAFCO will immediately undertake an effective, thorough and objective investigation and attempt to resolve the situation.
+OC LAFCO will maintain confidentiality to the extent possible.
+If OC LAFCO determines that unlawful harassment has occurred, effective remedial action will be taken commensurate with the severity of the offense, up to and including termination.
 Appropriate action will also be taken to deter any future unlawful harassment.